smartshark/promise-challenge/CfP.md

 The second part is the executable artifact, i.e., the defect prediction model submitted to the challenge.
 - Must be provided [following our description](requirements.md).
-- Must be inline with the description from the paper.
+- Must be in line with the description from the paper.
 - Must be must be submitted to the challenge repository via a GitHub Pull Request.
 Hence, you must fork the repository, add your approach in your own branch, and then create a pull request.
-Please note that the challenge repository uses the permissive Apache 2.0 Licence.
+Please note that the challenge repository uses the permissive Apache 2.0 License.
 Please contact the challenge chairs if this is a problem for your approach (e.g., due to copy-left issues).

 ## Review Guidelines